oracle/truffleruby/doc/contributor/svm.md

 The Substrate Virtual Machine, or SVM, is a closed- and whole-world analysis ahead-of-time compiler for Java, and an implementation of parts of a JVM.

-Using the SVM it is possible to ahead-of-time compile TruffleRuby and the Graal dynamic compiler to a single, statically linked native binary executable, that has no dependency on a JVM, and does not link to any JVM libraries.
+We use the SVM to ahead-of-time compile TruffleRuby and the Graal dynamic compiler to a single, statically linked native binary executable, that has no dependency on a JVM, and does not link to any JVM libraries.
 The technique is more sophisticated than just appending a JAR as a resource in a copy of the JVM - only parts of the JVM which are needed are included and they are specialised for how TruffleRuby uses them.
 There is no Java bytecode - only compiled native machine code and compiler graphs for dynamic compilation.

 Note that a common confusion is that the SVM is an ahead-of-time compiler for the Java code that implements the TruffleRuby interpreter and the Graal